kyleblee/kyleblee.github.io/_posts/2017-08-02-daily_recipes_my_cli_data_gem.markdown

 ***--Bon appétit!--***

 And with that, my daily-recipes is done!!
-I'm going to go back through to add comments, which will make things more clear for other developers, and do any immediate refactoring that I see!
+I'm going to go back through to add comments, which will make things clearer for other developers, and do any immediate refactoring that I see!

 <iframe src="https://giphy.com/embed/11sBLVxNs7v6WA" width="480" height="217" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/cheer-cheering-11sBLVxNs7v6WA"></a></p>